 The European Journal of Taxonomy is an international electronic peer-reviewed journal in descriptive taxonomy, covering the eukaryotic world.
 EJT welcomes scientific contributions from all over the world, both in content and authorship.
 It is published and funded by a consortium of European Natural History Institutions.
 The journal is accessible in free Open Access: neither authors nor readers have to pay fees (Diamond Open Access).
-All articles published in EJT are compliant with the different nomenclatural codes and persistent digital preservation is provided via LOCKSS.
+All articles published in EJT are compliant with the different nomenclatural codes, and with the CRediTs initiative; persistent digital preservation is provided via LOCKSS.
 In line with EJT's FAIR & Open Science policy, publications are encoded in order to distribute their content throughout a network of online biodiversity databases, including GBIF (https://www.gbif.org/) and the Biodiversity Literature Repository (https://biolitrepo.org/).
 If you need more information about the journal, or if your institution wants to join the EJT consortium, please visit the website at https://www.europeanjournaloftaxonomy.eu.

 To submit a paper, please register via our online submission platform https://ejt.nestor-edp.org/ and follow the instructions.